-Figure 10
+Figure 10.
+Western blot analysis of CFB, C8, and C9 expression.
+(A) Representative Western blot images showing the protein levels of complement factor B (CFB), complement component C8 (C8), and complement component C9 (C9) in the control and sodium arsenite exposure (Model) groups. β-actin was used as a loading control.
+(B) Quantitative analysis of CFB, C8, and C9 protein expression levels normalized to β-actin.
+Data are presented as mean±SEM (n = 3-5 per group). *p < 0.05 compared to the control group (Student's t-test).

 Discussion

 The findings of this study confirm that chronic arsenic exposure via drinking water reduces cerebral ischemia tolerance in mice, with a significant sex difference—male mice exhibit a marked decrease in ischemic tolerance time, while female mice show no significant change.
 This sex-specific effect may be linked to differences in arsenic metabolism and detoxification between males and females.
 Previous studies have indicated that female rodents have more efficient arsenic methylation capacity, producing fewer toxic monomethylarsonous acid (MMAⅢ) metabolites and more non-toxic dimethylarsinic acid (DMAV) metabolites, which could mitigate arsenic-induced neurotoxicity.
 In contrast, male mice may have lower arsenic methylation efficiency, leading to higher accumulation of toxic metabolites in brain tissue and thus greater impairment of cerebral ischemia tolerance.
+This is consistent with growing epidemiological evidence linking low-level arsenic exposure to a higher incidence of stroke in human populations [15, 16].

 From a proteomic perspective, 4D-DIA quantitative proteomics identified 51 differentially expressed proteins (DEPs) between the arsenic exposure group and the control group, with 22 up-regulated and 29 down-regulated proteins.
 GO annotation analysis revealed that these DEPs are mainly involved in cellular processes, biological process regulation, and metabolic processes, and are localized in cell components such as the nucleus, cytoplasm, and mitochondria.
 This suggests that arsenic exposure may disrupt normal cellular functions in brain tissue, particularly affecting nuclear signaling, cytoplasmic metabolic pathways, and mitochondrial energy metabolism—key processes underlying the maintenance of cerebral ischemia tolerance.
 Mitochondrial dysfunction, in particular, can lead to reduced ATP production and increased reactive oxygen species (ROS) generation, exacerbating neuronal damage during ischemia and further weakening ischemia tolerance.
+Arsenic-induced microglia activation and subsequent neuronal damage via inflammatory signaling has been identified as a key mechanism of arsenic neurotoxicity [14].

 KEGG pathway analysis highlighted significant enrichment of DEPs in the complement and coagulation cascades, with complement factor B (CFB), complement component C8 (C8), and complement component C9 (C9) being the most critical down-regulated proteins.
-The complement system plays a dual role in cerebral ischemia: activation can clear necrotic cells and promote tissue repair, but excessive activation can trigger inflammatory responses and neuronal injury.
+The complement system plays a dual role in cerebral ischemia: modest activation can clear necrotic cells and promote tissue repair, but excessive activation can trigger inflammatory responses and enhance neuronal injury.
 In this study, arsenic-induced down-regulation of CFB, C8, and C9 may disrupt the balance of the complement system.
 During acute cerebral ischemia, insufficient complement activation could impair the clearance of damaged cells, while abnormal complement component expression might also interfere with coagulation function, leading to microcirculatory disorders and reduced blood supply to ischemic brain tissue—both factors contributing to decreased ischemia tolerance.
 Western blot validation further confirmed the down-regulation of these three proteins, confirming the reliability of the proteomic results and suggesting that the complement and coagulation cascades may be key pathways through which arsenic impairs cerebral ischemia tolerance.
+The dual role of the complement system in cerebral ischemia, being both protective and detrimental, is an area of active investigation [1, 10].